markgbeckett/jupiter_ace/mpf-i/README.md

 User RAM either starts at 0x4000 (ROM version) or 0x8000 (RAM version).
 The system variables are stored from 0x3C00 (ROM version) or 0x7C00 (RAM version), the system stack grows down from the start of user memory and the user stack (by default) grows down from the start of user memory-0x80 (that is, either 0x3F80 or 0x7F80).

 As in the Minstrel 4th, the display map is stored at 0x2400 (and 0x2000) and the character set RAM is stored at 0x2800 (or 0x2C00).

+### Printer Support

+A popular add-on for the Micro Professor was a small thermal printer called the PRT-MPF-IP printer.
+A key advantage of the printer was the ability to have more than the six characters of the LED display visible at once -- the printer software (supplied on a ROM) included both a Z80 disassembler and a memory-dump utility, which made it much easier to check and debug your code.

+I have also ported the printer software to run on the Minstrel 4th, exploiting the mostly unused 24x32 charater display of the Minstrel 4th to act as a virtual printer.

+The disassebler and memory-dump utility work as described in the manual, with a couple of exceptions:

+- The entry point for the routines has changed.
+The disassembler is access from address 0x1020 and the memory-dump utility is access from address 0x1324.

+- The virtual printer stops every 16 lines (that is, one screenfull) and prompts you to press any key to scroll.

+I have not ported the BASIC programming ROM and so have also not updated the BASIC listing routine in the printer ROM.
+You can call the routine (at address 0x141b) but it will produce nonesense.

+Some of the other routines, documented in the user guide are also available, though are possibly less useful:

+- `PLINE` can be accessed at 0x168E to scroll the virtual printer by two lines

+- `PLINEFD` can be accessed at 0x13EC to issue a line feed

+- `MTPPRD` can be accessed at 0x15C7 to print a line of text

+Note: Printer support is only usable on the ROM-based version of the monitor.
+While you can call the various printer routines in the RAM-based version, there is no way to exit back to the monitor, as this requires a soft reset.

 ## Implementation